Cydhra/vers/readme.md

 supported by the target machine), so even if they were to be implemented incorrectly, no memory corruption can occur (only incorrect results).

+Unsafe code is hidden behind public API.
+The crate fails compilation, if the intrinsics are not available.

 ## Dependencies
 The library has no dependencies outside the Rust standard library by default.
 It has a plethora of dependencies for benchmarking purposes, but these are not required for normal use.